Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 The exact details of each format are described in the [Formats](#user-content-formats) section.

-### `rbxmk.desc: RootDesc`
+### `rbxmk.globalDesc: RootDesc`
-The `desc` field gets or sets the global root descriptor.
+The `globalDesc` field gets or sets the global root descriptor.
 Most elements that utilize a root descriptor will fallback to the global descriptor when possible.

 ### `rbxmk.diffDesc(prev: RootDesc?, next: RootDesc?): (diff: Array<DescAction>)`
 The `diffDesc` function compares two descriptors and returns the differences